-4.14.3 Use of External Unforced Capacity Deliverability Rights
+4.14.3 Use of External Unforced Capacity Deliverability Rights provided that the energy is deliverable to the NYCA interface with the UDR transmission facility.

 In order to use External UDRs, an Installed Capacity Supplier must have a contract to match the number of UDRs with Installed Capacity associated with an identifiable physical Resource.